mangata-finance/diagrams/README.md

           collator --> collator: Find malicious cancel request in history with Sequencer address collator --> collator: Call slash_sequencer(seq_address)
         end

-      else l1_read is ONLY_INFO_UPDATE
+      end

       note over collator
-          We dont need to do any action, it serves as information event for our contracts. end note
+        Our merkle leafs (pending updates) should be unique end note

+      collator --> collator: Store succesfull WITHDRAWAL and CANCELS to pending_updates (leafs of Merkle root)

+      alt automatically when update_batch_size is reached
+         collator --> collator: Prepare batch for updater to update else automatically timed when update_minimal_block_period is reached collator --> collator: Prepare batch for updater to update else optional creation
+        note over collator
+            There needs to be extrinsic to form a new batch.
+There is a configurable merkle_root_batch_creation_fee for this tx.
+This fee needs to be higher than Eigen layer estimated costs. end note
       end

-        collator --> collator: Prepare batches of pending updates based on update_batch_size configuration collator --> collator: Prepare and store the Merkle Root of all the WITHDRAWAL and DEPOSIT of pending update batch

-        note over collator
-            Pending updates should have identifier
-            We need to have an API to fetch proofs based on the pending update identifier Our merkle leafs should be unique
-        end note
-        collator --> collator: Store succesfull WITHDRAWAL or DEPOSIT to pending_updates with Merkle Root and Proofs collator --> collator: Returns back the READ right for sequencer (node storage update)
+    collator --> collator: Returns back the READ right for sequencer (node storage update)

     end